 How to Repair Damage in Trim

-Giving your trim a little TLC before you crack open that paint can goes a long way towards producing an end result that will look fresh for years to come.
+Giving your trim a little TLC before you crack open that paint can go a long way toward producing an end result that will look fresh for years to come.

 Tools and Materials Needed

 - Sandpaper (medium or fine grade)

 - Lightweight spackle compound

 - Caulk and caulk gun (if needed)

 With a sponge or rag dampened with water, give the trim a good cleaning, paying extra attention to edges, detailing, grooves, and crevices.
 Allow to dry.

 2. Lightly Sand